 The second half of the bed frame is removable.
 It lays on top of two one-inch strips of lumber.
 One is found on the bed frame and the other on the cabinet.

 The Second Bed Ledge Gets Fastened To The Truck Canopy Camper Cabinet

 It is crucial to make sure the strip of wood for the bed attached to the cabinet is level with the piece attached to the bed frame.
 No one wants to sleep on an uneven bed.

 First Look At What It Will Look Like When Set Up For Two People To Sleep In It

 This is how the camper will look when it is set up for the night.
 Minus the mattresses and bedding, of course!

 Pieces For The Swivel Table That Comes Apart And Stores When Camper Is In Sleep Mode

-After watching this video on YouTube, my husband went to our local hardware store to buy these pieces seen above to build a similar table in our truck camper.
+After getting inspiration from this video on YouTube, my husband went to our local hardware store to buy the pieces seen above to build a similar table in our truck camper.
 The table uses one of the three removable bed frame pieces as a base and another one as a tabletop.
 The third piece can be left in the top spot nearest the truck cab and act as another seating area–we used it to store our other tri-fold mattress during the day.

 How The DIY Swivel Table Leg For The Truck Bed Camper Goes Together